tastybug/zettelkasten/catalog/spring/springboot-mod4-web-apps-and-rest.md

 If you take in a request, the caller provides an `Accept: mimetype` header to indicate the acceptable format.
 In the response, the host indicates the delivered format with `Content-Type: mimetype`.
 This is called "Content Negotiation" and this should not have an impact on the controller logic.
 Message Converts (auto-configured by Spring Boot) take care of mapping the domain objects to these formats so that the developer does not have to do this programmatically.

-Alternatively, you can build responses fully explicitly, providing headers and content using a fluent API with `ResponseEntity`.
+If you want full control over the response and skip implicit handling, use `ResponseEntity` with its fluent API:

 ```java
 // with String response
 ResponseEntity<String> response = ResponseEntity.ok().contentType(MediaType.TEXT_PLAIN).body("Hello!");